-How to make the most delicious passion fruit cream filling for giant raspberry macarons.
+How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons.
 An egg yolk recipe for macaron lovers.

 Standing in the buzzing queue of many of Paris’s best pâtisseries, I often realise that decision-making has never been one of my strong points.
 Well, how can you blame me?
 With such sumptuous choices to ponder over, there are a number of pastry classics that look up from the shiny museum-like glass counters, saying “Go on – don’t forget me!
 Pick me!”